filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ### Activation and rollout strategy

-Making reservations a consensus rule only from network version 28 provides a clear activation point while allowing a smooth rollout:
+Making reservations a consensus rule only at a future network upgrade provides a clear activation point while allowing a smooth rollout:

 - Before activation, nodes can opt in to reservation mode under feature flags or configuration without affecting consensus validity, enabling testing against mainnet traffic and performance tuning.
 - At activation, the rule "every valid tipset must admit a successful reservation session with zero remainder" becomes part of consensus, eliminating miner exposure to underfunded gas while ensuring all conforming implementations agree on block validity.